M7Ray/Sales/README.md

 # Project Overview

   Using SQL Server and Power BI for data processing, storage, and visualization, the project offers a comprehensive study of sales performance.
 The dashboards created are:    Sales Overview, Customer Details, and Product Details.

+  Outcomes:
+    * Sold Quantity of each product, to which clients and how it has been over time.
+    * Identify each sales person work on different products and customers.
+    * Measure the numbers against budget and compare the values against performance.

   The main tables are:

-DIM_Calendar: This dimension table contains attributes for date-based analysis.
+    * DIM_Calendar: This dimension table contains attributes for date-based analysis.
 Key fields include:

-DIM_Customers: Stores customer information, essential for customer segmentation and analysis.
+    * DIM_Customers: Stores customer information, essential for customer segmentation and analysis.

-DIM_Products: Contains product-related data for sales and inventory analysis.
+    * DIM_Products: Contains product-related data for sales and inventory analysis.

-FACT_InternetSales: A fact table that records all internet sales transactions, enabling analysis of sales performance over time.
+    * FACT_InternetSales: A fact table that records all internet sales transactions, enabling analysis of sales performance over time.

-SalesBudget: Contains budgetary data for financial comparison, helping analyze performance against targets.
+    * SalesBudget: Contains budgetary data for financial comparison, helping analyze performance against targets.

 # Power BI Dashboards
 Sales Overview: